Bambarello/WatchDog-Miner-NVIDIA/README.md

 4. Add the WatchDog to autostart upon set-up of required variables.

 # **Telegram instruction (bot registration and token retrieval):**
-1. Please use special Telegram bot, to create your own bot - Зарегистрировать и получить его уникальный id, являющийся одновременно и токеном. Для этого в Telegram существует специальный бот —  [@BotFather](https://t.me/botfather).
+1. Please use special Telegram bot, to create your own bot.
+For that please use special Telegram bot — [@BotFather](https://t.me/botfather).
 2. In the Chat with @BotFather Enter command /start and follow instructions.
 3. Use comment /newbot - create name of your bot. @BotFather will return the name which you can add to your contacts.
 You may add avatar and description using @BotFather commands.
 4. Check your new bot token is working - using the link https://api.telegram.org/bot12345678:dg65gf46rd-4gdrgdhJGukuhlUWl/getMe.
 In the link the example of token sused, please change to your own, received from @BotFather.